ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 After selecting the options, Python will call the Rust-powered functions for loading the chosen model & data, and running the model.

-_That's all!_ Now we will dwell into more technical details about the implementation.
-The following sections could be very useful to you if you seek to contribute to the project or simply understand it. 😉

 ### Setting Up the NodeJS Environment for Rust Bindings

 To set up the NodeJS environment for Rust bindings, follow these steps: